europeana/recommendations-updater/README.md

 go to the application root where the pom.xml is located and excute
 `./mvnw spring-boot:run` (Linux, Mac OS) or `mvnw.cmd spring-boot:run` (Windows)

+### Command-line parameters

+Either the command-line option `--ALL` needs to be provided to start a full update covering all records or the option `--from=<date>` to do a partial update with all records created or modified after the provided date.
+The date needs to be in ISO format, e.g. `--from=2021-10-08` or `--from=2021-10-08T12:15:00`

 ## License

 Licensed under the EUPL 1.2.
 For full details, see [LICENSE.md](LICENSE.md).